2 Days in Madrid | Itinerary & Detailed Guide

 1. Museo del Prado

-Start part two of your Madrid 2-day itinerary at Museo del Prado, one of the most well-known Madrid tourist attractions.
+Start part two of your Madrid 2-day itinerary at Museo del Prado, one of the most well-known attractions in Madrid.
 Buy your tickets in advance and grab an audio guide.

 See my post on the Best Coffee Shops in Madrid for more options within the city.